toss/suspensive/packages/react/src/ErrorBoundaryGroup.en.md

 ### Nested ErrorBoundaryGroup

-ErrorBoundary as children of nested ErrorBoundaryGroup will be reset by parent ErrorBoundary.Reset.
+ErrorBoundary as children of nested ErrorBoundaryGroup will be reset by parent ErrorBoundaryGroup.Reset.
-But nested ErrorBoundary.Reset will reset only ErrorBoundary inside of nested ErrorBoundaryGroup self.
+But nested ErrorBoundaryGroup.Reset will reset only ErrorBoundary inside of nested ErrorBoundaryGroup self.

 ```tsx
 const Example = () => (